 ATOL and ABTA

-ATOL (Air Travel Organiser's Licence) protects you from losing your money or being stranded abroad.
+For all flight-inclusive holidays booked with us prior to the 23rd October 2020, ATOL (Air Travel Organiser's Licence) protects you from losing your money or being stranded abroad.
 Should an ATOL holder fail before you travel you will receive a full refund or should you be on holiday when an ATOL holder fails, the Civil Aviation Authority will ensure you can complete your trip and return to the UK.
 The Civil Aviation Authority regulate the tour operators they license and requires them to take part in the financial guarantee scheme managed by the Air Travel Trust (ATT) which provides the funds to protect you.
-Because we're ATOL-bonded, any package holiday, which includes flight and accommodation, booked through us is protected.
+Please remember to take your ATOL certificate on holiday with you.

 Villa Plus is a Member of the Association of British Travel Agents (ABTA).
 Villa Plus are members of ABTA which means you have the benefit of ABTA’s assistance and Code of Conduct.
 ABTA and ABTA Members help holidaymakers to get the most from their travel and assist when things don’t go according to plan.
 For more information on ABTA, the Code of Conduct and the arbitration scheme available to you if you have a complaint, please contact: ABTA, 30 Park Street, London, SE1 9EQ.
 Tel: 020 3117 0500 For more information visit the ABTA website.